Flushing your car’s transmission means clearing the hydraulic lines of old fluid and sludge.

 Changing a transmission’s fluid is an entirely different service than a flush.
 A fluid change also includes draining the old fluid, but instead of “flushing” the system clean, fresh ATF is simply added in.

-Depending on how many quarts of ATF your car takes, draining the system and filling it should cost $80 to $250.
+Depending on the quantity of quarts of ATF your car takes, draining the system and filling it should cost $80 to $250.

 When changing ATF, replacing the transmission filter, and, depending on the condition, the pan gasket is common.
 The former runs $15 to $30, and the latter $75 to $150.
 In total, expect to spend $170 to $430 to change a transmission’s fluid properly.

-Learn more about transmission fluid change costs in our detailed guide.
+Find out more about the expenses associated with changing transmission fluid in our comprehensive guide.

 Transmission Fluid Flush: A Vital Service Needed Every 2 Years/30,000 Miles